 On June 13 at 7:00 a.m., the mortars opened fire on the fort while a first parallel was opened.
 The French guns disabled one of these mortars but Captain Hazen managed to transport 2 larger mortars to the ridge.

 On June 14, the French were informed that they could not hope for any help from Louisbourg because British ships blocked the way.
-At these news, 80 Acadians deserted.
+After learning this, 80 Acadians deserted.
 Meanwhile, the French artillery managed to chase the British from their entrenchments but they returned the following night.

-Around 9:00 a.m. on June 16, a British shell burst through a bomb-proof sheltering several French officers, killing 5 of them and the British officer captured earlier.
+Around 9:00 a.m. on June 16, a British shell burst through a bombproof sheltering several French officers, killing 5 of them along with the British officer captured earlier.
 Almost immediately Vergor raised the white flag.
 The terms of capitulation proposed by the French were rejected.
 Finally, it was agreed that the French regulars would march out with the honours of war and would be transported to Louisbourg.
-Furthermore, they should not bear arms in America for 6 months.
+They pledged to not bear arms in America for 6 months.
 The Acadians who had joined the garrison would be pardoned.
 At 7:00 p.m., Lieutenant-Colonel Scott entered into the fort and raised the British flag.
 Le Loutre managed to escape and fled to Fort Gaspereau and then to Québec.

-On June 17, the neighboring Fort Gaspereau, commanded by Benjamin Rouer de Villeray, capitulated without any resistance when summoned to surrender.
+On June 17, the neighboring Fort Gaspereau, garrisoned by 25 men of the Troupes de la Marine commanded by Benjamin Rouer de Villeray, capitulated without any resistance when summoned to surrender.